-The Company believes that the analysis of each security whose price has been below market for twelve months or longer indicates that the financial strength, liquidity, leverage, future outlook and/or recent management actions support the view that the security was not other-than-temporarily impaired as of March 31, 2006.
-The unrealized losses did not exceed 17.5% on an individual security basis and are primarily a result of rising interest rates, changes in credit spreads and the long-dated maturities of the securities.
-Additionally, each security whose price has been below market for twelve months or longer is investment grade.
+The Company believes that the analysis of each security whose price has been below market for twelve months or longer indicates that the financial strength, liquidity, leverage, future outlook and/or recent management actions support the view that the security was not other-than temporarily impaired as of September 30, 2006.
+The unrealized losses did not exceed 14.9% on an individual security basis and are primarily a result of changes in interest rates and credit spreads and the long-dated maturities of the securities.

 The Company's mortgage loan portfolio consists principally of investments in U.S.-based commercial offices and retail locations.
 The mortgage loan portfolio is diversified by geographic region and property type.
-All mortgage loans are performing and no valuation allowance has been established as of March 31, 2006.
+All mortgage loans are performing and no valuation allowance has been established as of September 30, 2006.